chexo3/QuitButton-STAPI/README.md

-# Fabric Example Mod with BIN Mappings for beta 1.7.3 server + client
+# Quit Button Mod with BIN Mappings for beta 1.7.3 client
+Hello!
+This is a small mod I made to un-hide the quit button that exists in beta 1.7.3, but is hidden for some reason.
+It is a rewrite of my old Risugami's Modloader version of that mod, made with help from [@calmilamsy](https://github.com/calmilamsy) and others on the [Modification Station discord](https://discord.gg/8Qky5XY).

+&nbsp;

+---

+##Original readme from [example mod](https://github.com/calmilamsy/BIN-fabric-example-mod) follows:

+---

 ## Setup